SUBMIT

 Share to XShare to FacebookShare via EmailShare to LinkedIn

-The 2024 Give Back to Women and Girls Day inaugural event highlighted the importance of funding women and girls organizations.
+The 2024 Give To Women and Girls Day inaugural event highlighted the importance of funding women and girls organizations.
 According to data gathered from the Women and Girls Index (WGI), donations to women and girls’ organizations falls below 2% of all charitable donations since 2021.
 Although this percentage represents over $10 billion in donations, the disparity between them and other demographic groups remains.
-Amplify Her and the Women’s Philanthropy Institute (WPI) teamed up for this event on International Day of the Girl to amplify the need to invest in their development.
+The Amplify Her Foundation and the Women’s Philanthropy Institute (WPI) teamed up for this event on International Day of the Girl to amplify the need to invest in their development.

 Using Data To Drive Change

-“We spent a lot of time talking about women’s leadership, and we’re talking about spaces where women can grow, thrive, become leaders, and have the support that they need and the way cleared for them,” Ackerman told Her Agenda after the event.
+“We spent a lot of time talking about women’s leadership, and we’re talking about spaces where women can grow, thrive, become leaders, and have the support that they need and the way cleared for them,” she told Her Agenda after the event.

 Amplify Her Founder, Marti Speranza Wong, posing with event attendees